ITZA HOTEL OFFER

 protect themselves from predators.
 Scarlet King snakes are not

-venomous but it is best to avoid getting close to it, than to try to
+venomous but it is best to avoid getting close to it, if you do not remember how the

-find out if you remember how the color sequence of its skin; red next to black is not a coral snake!
+banded color sequence of the pattern is: red next to black is not a coral snake!

 Smidt's Striped Snake,

-brownish black body snake with two well defined bright yellow pale
+a thin brownish black body snake with two well defined bright yellow

 snake's body.
 Its under belly color is a pale creamy tone of white;